Jpro714/Sized-UILabel/README.md

 -(id)initWithText_sl:(NSString *)text startX:(CGFloat)xVal xStartType:(START_POINT_TYPE_SL)xStartType startY:(CGFloat)yVal yStartType:(START_POINT_TYPE_SL)yStartType font:(UIFont *)font textColor:(UIColor *)textColor

 Allows you more control over how the label will be positioned.
+-Pass BEGIN_SL to the xStartType or yStartType parameter to have the UILabel's frame begin at this point (either x or y).
+-Pass CENTER_SL to have the UILabel centered at this point (either on the x or y axis) -Pass END_SL to have the UILabel frame end at this point (x or y)